Honest Deputy review 2026: Pricing, features, pros & cons

 Deputy review: final verdict

 Deputy is a capable, feature-rich workforce management platform that excels in rostering, time tracking, and mobile access.
-It's particularly well-suited to larger teams and multi-location businesses that need scalable scheduling tools and are comfortable navigating a more complex pricing model.
+Based on our testing, it's particularly well-suited to larger teams and multi-location businesses that need scalable scheduling tools and are comfortable navigating a more complex pricing model.

 See what RosterElf customers say